Pattie and the Wrath of Poseidon: Plot

 Due to the ship’s great damage, the crew stops in Syracuse where Pattie tearfully disowns Sam.
 After the ship is fixed, the crew leaves without him.
 Full of regret and wishing for Pattie’s forgiveness, Sam asks some local gangster rats to help him get to Trinactos.
-The crew, meanwhile, arrive at Trinactos only to find no sapphire and are ambushed by a clan of cyclopses (who can be killed by sunlight) who kidnap Jason and the Argonauts with the intention of eating them.
+The crew, meanwhile, arrives at Trinactos only to find no sapphire and are ambushed by a clan of cyclopses who kidnap Jason and the Argonauts with the intention of eating them.
 Pattie and Chickos follow them where they discover a forge.
 Sam arrives at Trinactos and meets two young mouse siblings named John and Terry who introduce him to a trio of scorpions, Bernardo, Gerardo and Theresa who have looked after the two since they have been stranded on the island.
 Pattie discovers that the map is a trap set by the cyclopses when she discovers copies of the map made and sent out into the sea in bottles.
-At the same time, the scorpions show Sam a graveyard of shipwrecks from travellers who used the map to find treasure but instead their ships were sunk and the castaways were eaten by the cyclopses (John and Terry’s parents were killed from one of the ships sinking).
-Realising that the sapphire isn’t real, Pattie and Chickos are attacked by a hydra but are saved when Sam arrives and sacrifices himself, causing him to be taken by the cyclops leader Grumos.
+At the same time, the scorpions show Sam a graveyard of shipwrecks from travelers who used the map to find treasure but instead their ships were sunk and the castaways were eaten by the cyclopses.
+They discover that John and Terry’s parents were killed from one of the ships sinking.
+Realizing that the sapphire isn’t real, Pattie and Chickos are attacked by a hydra but are saved when Sam arrives and sacrifices himself, causing him to be taken by the cyclops leader Grumos.

 Meanwhile in Yolcos, the citizens are on the verge of giving up due to the stress and heat until Luigi, Pattie’s best friend, unites the animals to bring water to the humans, thus also uniting the two communities.
-Back in Trinactos, Pattie reconciles with Sam in his cage where he apologises for his actions, knowing that she was never meant to have a normal life and that he ended up making her feel caged.
+Back in Trinactos, Pattie reconciles with Sam in his cage where he apologizes for his actions, knowing that she was never meant to have a normal life and that he ended up making her feel caged.
 Pattie forgives Sam and frees him.
 Still believing that they can save Yolcos, Pattie plans to free the Argonauts and make their own trident using the forge.
-Chickos, John and Terry hijack the cyclopses’ giant robot whilst Pattie, Sam and the scorpions subdue the hydra and make the trident.
+Chickos, John and Terry hijack the cyclopses’ giant robot whilst Pattie, Sam and the scorpions subdue the hydra by making it regrow too many heads, and make the trident.
 After blowing up the forge, the crew get the cyclopses to chase after them (during this, the Argonauts free themselves).
-The crew ambushes the cyclopses with their robot causing them to flee as the sun rises.
-Grumos tries to make a last stand to stop them from leaving but is killed when Pattie gets the sun to shine on him, turning him into a tree.
+The crew ambushes the cyclopses with their robot causing them to flee as the sun rises, turning them into trees.
+Grumos tries to make a last stand to stop them from leaving but is defeated when Pattie gets the sun to shine on him, turning him into a tree.
 Sam adopts John and Terry and the crew leave for Yolcos where they arrive just before Poseidon can wipe away the city.
 Pleased with his statue, Poseidon stops the tsunami and gives them back the Golden Fleece.
 While Jason is hailed as the hero by the city, the animals celebrate Pattie as the true hero.